brefphp/bref/docs/local-development.md

 - Symfony via `php bin/console server:start` ([documentation](https://symfony.com/doc/current/setup/built_in_web_server.html))

 Using SAM is useful to test your application in an environment close to production.

+## Console applications

+Console applications can be tested just like before: by running the command in your terminal.

+For example with Symfony you can run `bin/console <your-command>` , or with Laravel run `php artisan <your-command>`.